Why is Airline Customer Service Worse Than Hotel Customer Service?

 3. Hotels Create a Better Work Environment and Benefits for Their Staff

-Peruse the Fortune 100 Best Companies to Work for 2017 list, and you'll see several major hotel companies: Hyatt (#32), Marriott (#33), and Four Seasons (#79).
+Peruse the Fortune 100 Best Companies to Work For 2017 list, and you'll see several major hotel companies: Hyatt (#32), Marriott (#33), and Four Seasons (#79).
 Yet there's only one airline listed, Delta Air Lines (#63).
 Sure, airlines do provide a great travel benefit of free travel to employees and immediate family members, although it's only on stand-by.

 At some luxury hotels, such as Four Seasons, it's so important that all new employees (including housekeepers, cooks, etc.) understand how guests should experience the hotel, that after successful completion of training (Standards Training Programme) and a probationary period, they are given a complimentary experience at the hotel so that they can better provide the Four Seasons experience to guests.